zaker/no-factor-auth/README.md

-# no-factor-auth
+# This is a no factor "Authentication" service aka YOLO Auth

-A no factor auth server, to accomodate the need for testing jwt tokens in dev environments.
+It doesn't provide security, it provides a signed token to services that needs to perform e2e testing